-Employees of new facilities opening after the effective date of this Agreement which have a security designation of level IV or higher shall receive the high security premium pay provided in this Section, when assigned for an indefinite term to a work unit with a security designation of level IV or higher.
-Employees at the Scott Correctional Facility shall also receive the high security premium pay when assigned for an indefinite term to a work unit with a security designation of level IV or higher.
+Employees of new facilities opening after the effective date of this Agreement which have a security designation of level IV or higher shall receive the high security premium pay provided in this Section, when assigned for an indefinite term to a work unit with a security designation of level IV or higher. .
 All Department of Corrections CTO classifications shall receive the retention pay.
 A temporary assignment to a work unit or assignment with a security designation of level III or lower shall result in a loss of the high security premium pay only if such assignment totals more than ten consecutive full days of actual work.
 A temporary assignment to a work unit or assignment with a security designation of level IV or higher shall result in the temporary granting of high security premium pay only if such assignment totals more than ten consecutive full days of actual work.